 Chevron’s growth estimate

-Chevron has a robust upstream portfolio that is expected to drive volumes growth for the company.
-Chevron’s mega-projects like Gorgon, Wheatstone, and Permian have been boosting the company’s volumes.
-Overall, Chevron expects 4% to 7% growth in production volumes in 2019.
-In 2018, Chevron achieved 7% YoY growth in volumes.
-Also, the company’s downstream portfolio will likely support earnings growth.
-Plus, Chevron has successfully created an integrated earnings model capable of supporting the company’s total earnings in a volatile oil price environment.
+Chevron has a robust upstream portfolio, which is expected to drive volume growth.
+Chevron’s megaprojects, including Gorgon, Wheatstone, and Permian, have been ramping up its volumes.
+Overall, Chevron expects 7% growth in production volumes in 2018 over 2017.
+In the first nine months of the year, Chevron achieved 6% YoY growth in volumes.
+The company’s downstream portfolio should also support its earnings growth.
+To support growth in the coming years, Chevron has also announced a rise in its budgeted capex for 2019.

 Valuations and dividends

-Chevron stock trades at a forward PE of 17.0x, above the peer average of 14.5x.
-The higher valuations that the market accords to Chevron could be due to its balance sheet strength.
+Chevron stock is trading at a forward PE of 12.6x, higher than the peer average of 11.0x.
+The higher valuation the market accords to Chevron could be the result of its growth rate and balance sheet strength.
 The company has the second-best debt ratio in the industry.
-Also, the company has a considerable cash flow surplus.
+It also has a considerable cash flow surplus.

-Moving to dividend yield, Chevron’s current yield stands at 3.8%, below the peer average of 4.6%.
-However, Chevron announced that it would buy back shares worth around $3 billion every year.
-Stronger cash flows backed by the upstream volume growth and margins were the reasons behind initiating the share buyback program.
+Moving on to dividend yield, Chevron’s current yield stands at 3.9%, below the peer average of 5.1%.
+However, Chevron has announced that it will buy back shares worth ~$3 billion every year.
+Stronger cash flows backed by upstream volume growth and margins were the drivers of the share buyback program’s initiation.

 Overall, Chevron has the highest growth expectation for 2018, above-average valuations, and rising shareholders’ returns.